thlorenz/dog/README.md

 ## Scaffold Your Blog

-To get your blog started create a directory where you want your it to live and then do:
+To get your blog started create a directory where you want your blog to live `cd` into it and then do:

-    dog -a scaffold
+    dog scaffold

 This will create the folder structure including styles and an introductory post.